What Does F 1 X Mean

 • Ignoring Syntax Rules: In programming, adhere to the syntax rules of the language being used.
 Incorrect syntax can lead to errors or unexpected behavior.

 • Overlooking Type Conversions: In programming, be aware of type conversions.
-If x is a string, ensure that it's properly converted to a number if numerical operations are intended.
+If x is a string, see to it that it's properly converted to a number if numerical operations are intended.

 • Failing to Document: When defining functions, clearly document the expected input types and how the function handles different inputs.
 This helps avoid confusion and ensures that the function is used correctly.